grosa1/old_grosa1.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: AI Engineer @ Technology Reply • PhD in Software Engineer, <a href='https://www3.dipbioter.unimol.it/'>UNIMOL</a> • Italy
+subtitle: AI Engineer • PhD in Software Engineer, <a href='https://www3.dipbioter.unimol.it/'>UNIMOL</a> • Italy

 profile:
   align: right